Military Family Moving to Norfolk? Here's What to Check Electrically Before You Settle In

 Knowing what to look for before you fully commit to a property, or knowing what to prioritize as soon as you move in, makes a real difference in how quickly your new place actually feels like home.

 Military families know how PCS moves work.
 You get orders, you pack, you move, you unpack, and somewhere in there, you try to evaluate a house in a market you may never have visited before.
 The electrical system is rarely on the checklist, because what are you going to do about it between signing the lease or closing on the home and the week you have to get the kids registered for school?
 But here is the thing about Norfolk, VA, specifically: it has an older housing stock, a coastal humidity problem that accelerates electrical wear, and neighborhoods where homes change hands quickly because of the transient military population.
 Those three factors together mean that electrical issues that might be caught and disclosed in a slower market sometimes get missed.
-Castles Electric works with military families throughout the Hampton Roads area regularly, and the questions that come up most often are the ones nobody thought to ask before move-in.
+Castles Electrical works with military families throughout the area regularly, and the questions that come up most often are the ones nobody thought to ask before move-in.

 The frustration is real and specific.
 You are in a new city, you do not know who to call, and something in the electrical system is not working properly.
 Maybe the circuit in the master bedroom keeps tripping when you run a space heater and your laptop at the same time.
 The outlet in the garage where you want to store your EV may not have enough juice to charge it overnight.
 The lights in two rooms may flicker when the HVAC kicks on.
 These are not catastrophic failures, but they are daily annoyances that pile up during an already stressful relocation.
 Knowing what to look for before you fully commit to a property, or knowing what to prioritize as soon as you move in, makes a real difference in how quickly your new place actually feels like home.